deliott/projet_ortho/README.md

 # projet_ortho
-description du projet :
+Project description :

+This project was carried out during a Software Engineering course at ENSTA ParisTech.

+We developped here an orthograph corrector, using Object Oriented Programming (OOP) techniques applied in Java.

+The correction uses dictionnaries.

+% To be done :
-Deux fichiers à merger en un ou faire unModel View Controler
+%Deux fichiers à merger en un ou faire unModel View Controler